kaustubhk24/blog.kaustubh.codes/_posts/2020-12-11-how-to-extract-password-protected-rar-file-in-ubuntu.md

 <pre class="wp-block-code"><code>Enter password (will not be echoed) for file.zip</code></pre>

-That&#8217;s it , I carried out this practical on Ubuntu 20.04 on 11/12/2020.
+That's it , I carried out this practical on Ubuntu 20.04 on 11/12/2020.
 If you are facing issues with your OS then just comment with os version. will help you in setup.